 The purpose of this rule is that the offeror must always actively endeavour to implement the offer.
 Such active conduct on the part of the offeror is particularly important if withdrawal of the offer would be detrimental to the offeree company's shareholders.
 It is, for example, deemed incumbent on an offeror who has made the offer conditional on a certain regulatory approval being obtained to submit or supplement an application for such an official clearance.
 However, it cannot be required that the offeror take actions which would increase the costs of implementing the offer more than marginally.
 The offeror is at no time obliged to pay a higher price for the shares or to buy shares on the market in order to satisfy a condition requiring a specific level of acceptance of the offer.
-The offeror is also not obliged to extend the acceptance period in order to make it possible for a condition to be satisfied, (see, however, the commentary on Rule II.7 regarding a specific situation).
+The offeror is also not obliged to extend the acceptance period in order to make it possible for a condition to be satisfied.
+See, (see, however, the commentary on Rule II.7 regarding a specific situation).
+Rule II.7 also contains a stipulation regarding the offeror's obligation to withdraw the offer in certain circumstances where the regulatory approval process proves very time consuming.